thomasWeise/aitoa/book/structure/searchSpace/README.md

 The interface given in [@lst:IRepresentationMapping] provides a function `map` which maps one point&nbsp;`x` in the search space class&nbsp;`X` to a candidate solution instance&nbsp;`y` of the solution space class&nbsp;`Y`.
 We define the interface as [generic](http://en.wikipedia.org/wiki/Generics_in_Java), because we here do not make any assumption about the nature of&nbsp;`X and&nbsp;`Y`.
 This interface therefore truly corresponds to the general definition $\repMap:\searchSpace\mapsto\solutionSpace$ of the representation mapping.
-Side note: An implementation of `map` will overwrite whatever contents were stored in&nbsp;`y` in the process, i.e., we assume that `Y` is a class whose instances can be modified.
+Side note: An implementation of `map` will overwrite whatever contents were stored in object&nbsp;`y` in the process, i.e., we assume that `Y` is a class whose instances can be modified.

 ### Example: Job Shop Scheduling {#sec:jsspSearchSpace}